Where We Came From

 The current Chuckatuck Volunteer Fire Department, which recently celebrated it's 60th birthday in 2014, is an independent fire department that operates jointly with the Suffolk Department of Fire and Rescue.

-In January of 2015, Chief Greg Parsons passed the title of Fire Chief to Jacob Johnson.
+In May 2017, Chief Jacob Johnson passed the title of Fire Chief to Travis Dortch.

 Current President Brad Whitley leads a Board of Directors (2 Vice Presidents, 1 Treasurer, 1 Secretary, 1 Assistant to the Secretary and Treasurer, and 2 Lay Members) in the administrative and financial decision making for the department.